Conference Introduction

 Speaker

-Professor of Huazhong University of Science and Technology
+Professor of Wuhan University

 The 2025 Chinese Flexible and Printed Electronics Symposium